-There were insignificant impairments of franchise rights and leasehold interests related to the four restaurants impaired in fiscal year 2013 and insignificant impairments of liquor licenses subject to amortization related to the three restaurants impaired in fiscal year 2011, which are discussed in Note 3, Restaurant Impairment and Restaurant Closures.
-There were no other impairments of intangible assets subject to amortization in fiscal years 2013 and 2011 and no impairments to intangible assets subject to amortization in fiscal year2012.
-The aggregate amortization expense related to intangible assets subject to amortization for fiscal years 2013, 2012 and 2011 was \$3.7 million, \$4.6 million and \$4.6 million.
+No impairment charges were recorded related to indefinite-lived intangibles in fiscal years2014, 2013, or 2012.
+There were insignificant impairments of franchise rights and leasehold interests related to the three restaurants impaired in fiscal year2014 and four restaurants impaired in fiscal year2013, which are discussed in Note 4, Impairment and Restaurant Closures.
+There were no other impairments of intangible assets subject to amortization in fiscal years2014, 2013, or 2012.

+The aggregate amortization expense related to intangible assets subject to amortization for fiscal years 2014, 2013, and 2012 was \$3.9 million, \$3.7 million, and \$4.6 million.

-The estimated aggregate future amortization expense as of December 29, 2013 is as follows, (in thousands):
+The estimated aggregate future amortization expense as of December 28, 2014 is as follows, (in thousands):